-- 4.4.7 The Forum has developed and consulted upon a map which highlights those buildings in Mayfair that contain social and community uses, which uses the locals consider to be important enough for special designation. - 4.4.8 These include churches, notable Grade 1 listed buildings such as the Royal Academy and Apsley House, the Curzon Cinema, 93 Saint George's Primary School (currently the only school in the area), 94 the Mayfair Library, the Royal Institution, and the Handel Museum. - 4.4.9 Their existence, both through use and built form, are intrinsic to the character, culture, and sustainable
+- 4.4.7 The Forum has developed and consulted upon a map which highlights those buildings in Mayfair that contain social and community uses, which uses the locals consider to be important enough for special designation. - 4.4.8 These include churches, notable Grade 1 listed buildings such as the Apsley House, Saint George's Primary School (currently the only school in the area), 87 the Royal Institution, and the Handel Museum. - 4.4.9 Their existence, both through use and built form, are intrinsic to the character, culture, and sustainable development of Mayfair, as they provide the facilities

-- development of Mayfair, as they provide the facilities that residents, workers, and tourists enjoy and require.
+- that residents, workers, and tourists enjoy and require.
 The Plan encourages the reprovision of these uses where redevelopment proposals seek to remove them. - 4.4.10 National policy encourages the bringing into viable use of heritage buildings to ensure their vibrancy and beneficial public use, so as also to fund necessary heritage improvements.
-95 Policy MSC therefore strikes a balance between preserving important community uses, whilst allowing some flexibility in certain circumstances. - 4.4.11 More generally, there is wide community support for the protection of all existing public houses across Mayfair.
+88 Policy MSC therefore strikes a balance between preserving important community uses, whilst allowing some flexibility in certain circumstances. - 4.4.11 More generally, there is wide community support for the protection of all existing public houses across Mayfair.

-&lt;sup>52 Built in 1963-66 by H. G. Hammond for Sir John Burnet, Tait and Partners, architects and described by Historic England as "the finest surviving cinema building of the post-war period, it is also the least altered."
-At the time of writing, Eaton Square Upper School, a new senior school linked to Eaton Square School, is proposed to be located at 106 Piccadilly, opening in September 2017.
-NPFP para 126 et seq.
+87 At the time of writing, Eaton Square Upper School, a new senior school linked to Eaton Square School, is proposed to be located at 106 Piccadilly, opening in September 2017.
+88 NPPF para 126 et seq.